 Take a gap year

-Earn credit for work/life experience
+Earn credit for work-life experience

 Look to traditional sources

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.